For the computer user, Pratt Library has 10 computers.

 Continuing community growth and library usage demanded a larger facility.
 Librarians Joan McPherson and Billye Hopkins opened the 3100 sq. ft.
 Harry Pratt Library, February 1976, at 3219 S. 113 W. Ave.
 The new library was a welcomed spacious and comfortable building packed with more items to meet customer requests, plus a meeting room for community use.
 Book capacity was doubled.

 South Sand Springs continued to grow and library services expanded and grew as well.
 It was time for Pratt Library to renovate and grow once again to meet the demands of its customers.
 May 1991, the library added 2790 sq. ft. to the existing space, enlarging some areas and increasing the capacity for new materials.
 Circulation rose and continues to rise as customers’ needs are met.
-The library is now open six days, fifty four hours per week.
+The library is open six days, fifty-one hours per week.